AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Querying the number of offline messages

-This method queries the number of offline messages a user has, and whether or not they have been delivered.
+This method queries the number of offline messages a user has.

 For each App Key, the call frequency limit of this method is 100 per second.